GeleArthur/Blog/src/projects/floppy-bird.md

 sty temp1+1
 ```

-We know which nametable we are in but we still don't know in which pipe the player is.
+We now know which NAMETABLE we are in, but we still don't know in which pipe the player is.
-The calulation of scroll_pos + player.x is still in the register so no need for loading it again.
+The calculation of scroll_pos + player.x is still in the register A so no need for loading it again.
 I then divide by 64 to get the correct pipe index.
-This can be done easly with left shift right
-Multiply by 2 as the pipes are 2 bytes top and bottom.
+This can be done easy with 5 Left Shift Right (lsr) instructions and multiplication by 2 as the pipes are 2 bytes for top and bottom.

 ```asm
 lsr